kiebel/wp-academicPeopleList/readme.txt

 = 0.4.0 =
 * Fixed an issue where the plugin does not work when permalinks is activated.

+= 0.4.1 =
+* Fixed an issue where the full name is displayed incorrectly when the middle name is empty.

 == Upgrade Notice ==

 = 0.1.1 =